 Suitability & Requirements

-This 16-hour course will be offered on several dates and locations in 2017.
-The course is equivalent to a Wilderness First Aid Course, but is contextualized for 10th Mountain Hut travel and extreme winter adventure, including topics of avalanche safety, high altitude, hypothermia, frostbite, immersion, snow travel, trauma, musculoskeletal soft tissue issues, dislocations/fractures, navigation, and lost persons.
+The course is equivalent to a 16-hour Wilderness First Aid Course, but contextualized for 10th Mountain Hut travel and extreme winter adventure, including:

 Expert faculty from the CU School of Medicine will teach through a combination of lectures and hands-on practical skills, and participants will receive a certificate from the School of Medicine attesting to a WFA in the 10th Mountain Medicine Course.